What is Globus Pharyngeus?

 What are the associated symptoms of Globus Pharyngeus?

-• Feeling of lump in the throat
+• The feeling of a lump in the throat

 • Throat clearing

-• Person experiences heart burn like symptoms
+• Person experiences heartburn like symptoms

 What are the potential causes of Globus Pharyngeus?